anath2110/GENEVIC/README.md

 - Retrieve information from and visualize custom database.
 - Demo database: **Polygenic Score (PGS) Rank Database**.
 See [Supplimentary Materials](https://github.com/anath2110/GENEVIIC_Supplimentary.git) for more information.
 - **Code Writer**: Auto-translate prompts/questions in natural language (e.g., English (US)) to SQL queries or Python code.
+    - Use a question from the FAQ or enter your own question.
+    - You can select ```show code``` and/or ```show prompt``` to show SQL & Python code and the prompt behind the scene.
+    - Click on submit to execute and see result.
+    - For advanced questions such as forecasting, you can use GPT-4 (if available) as the engine.
-  - Example prompts:
+    - Example prompts/questions:
       - Show the top 10 ranked genes for Alzheimer.
       - Plot distribution of ranks for the top 100 SNPs for Schizophrenia.
 - Download the query results as CSV for retrospective analysis and interpretation.
 - **Query ChatGPT directly** to generate more information or novel research hypothesis.
 ---